Slow Cooker Pumpkin Soup (With Canned Pumpkin!)

 - ¼ teaspoon cinnamon

-- 1 ½ teaspoon kosher salt
+- 2 teaspoons kosher salt

-- ½ cup full-fat coconut milk from a can
+- ½ cup heavy cream, (or full-fat coconut milk)

-- 2 tablespoons chopped fresh rosemary optional
+- 2 tablespoons chopped fresh rosemary, optional

-- 1 tablespoon chopped fresh sage optional
+- 1 tablespoon chopped fresh sage, optional

 - Freshly ground pepper and salt to taste